Skip to content

 Updated 2026-05-04

-VoxelBooking is a self-hosted SimplyBook.me alternative when the priority is owning the booking system and avoiding monthly plan limits.
+VoxelBooking is a self-hosted SimplyBook.me alternative when the priority is owning the booking system, source code, and database.
 SimplyBook.me remains the better fit if you need a hosted service with many integrations, payments, and mobile apps included.

 Updated 2026-05-04